Translation Available/Traducción Disponible:

 Please join the SCPS Title I advisory team

 If your child attends a Title I school and you would like to help guide the development of planned Title I supports for parents and families (at the school and at the district level), please volunteer to be a member of the SCPS Title I Advisory Team.
-Meetings will be held in March, May and October of 2024 and February and April of 2025 at sites and times determined to be most convenient for team members.
+Meetings will be held in September and November of 2024 and February and April of 2025 at sites and times determined to be most convenient for team members.

 Title I, Part D